gxx3me-cell/keelstone-trust/DEPLOY.md

 ---

-## Step 1 — Push to your own GitHub
+## Step 1 — Push to your own GitHubV

 The repo currently points at **`github.com/lordace-coder/lumen`**, which is not your account.
 Repoint it: